FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ![Figure 001][Figure001]{:class="center-img"}
 <br/>

-By the way, any "Single Channel" image can do here.
-Namely one could use the Blue channel of RGB image as the base image for the creation of Luminosity Mask.
+By the way, any "Single Channel" image can do here – the best channel is the one where the image features you want to select are more evident and easily separable from the rest (it could be the Blue from RGB, the Magenta from CMYK, whatever).
-Be crazy with that, anything can be a candidate (Yea, even the M channel in CMYK).

-Well, in case of a grayscale image, life is easier, one could just step over to Step 002.
+Well, in case of a grayscale image, life is easier: one could just step over to Step 002.

 ### Step 002 - Apply Pixel Wise Transformation on the Grayscale Image

-Now, this is the step where the magic happens.
+Now, this is where the magic happens.
-The idea is very simple, given the Gray Scale image as input the output, per pixel, is a function only of its value.
+The idea is very simple, given the Gray Scale image as input, the output per pixel is a function of its value only.

 Well, this sentence might take some of us back to horrible school days but it is really simple when you think about it.
-Pixel comes in, states its value and gets an output value based only on its value and voilÃ we have a Luminosity Mask.
+Pixel comes in, states its value and gets an output value based only on its value, and voilà we have a Luminosity Mask.
-The name says it all, the Mask depends solely on the Luminosity (Value) of the pixels.
+The name says it all, the Mask depends solely on the Luminosity (the Tonal Range value) of the pixels.
 It has nothing to do with their location, not their surrounding pixels.
 Just using the Luminosity value.
 Nothing more, nothing less.
 Power by simplicity.